Fire lighting with Flint & Steel

 Global Bushcraft Symposium 2022 (GBS2022) and Terry Longhurst

-Terry has nearly 40 years experience of in outdoor activities.
+Terry has nearly 40 years of experience in outdoor activities.
 He volunteers with The Scout Association and is a founder member and the National Manager of the National Scout Active Support Unit called Bushscout UK, which runs skills days for adult leaders in Scouting throughout the UK.
-Terry has a wealth of practical experience and has contributed to The Scout Association Haynes Outdoor Adventure Manual, Scouting Magazine, and The Bushcraft Journal, whilst also spending the last 10 years developing Bushscout UK.
-He also shares his exploits via his social page Old Man Woodcraft.
+Terry has a wealth of practical experience and has contributed to The Scout Association Haynes Outdoor Adventure Manual, Scouting Magazine, and The Bushcraft Journal while spending the last ten years developing Bushscout UK.
+He also shares his exploits via his social page, Old Man Woodcraft.
 Terry was leading the Youth Engagement Camp in the GBS Theme Camps.

 Terry Longhurst was reviewing this post on August 14, 2022, and had no objections.